scottSart/Washington-DC-Housing-Market/README.md

 3. Running the Code
 * Simply run the main analysis script.
 It will:
 4. Create subdirectories: New Inventory on Market and Total Inventory on Market
-* Pull data from Zillow and local CSV
+* Pull data from Zillow and local CSV (download from apartmentlist.com)
 * Clean, pivot, and compute percentage changes
 * Generate and save visualizations in the corresponding directories
 5. Data Sources